Linear structures in the set of non-norm-attaining operators on Banach spaces: The Set of Norm-Attaining Functionals

-On the other hand, it is observed in \cite[Theorem 3.1]{AAAG2007} that if a Banach space $X$ has a monotone Schauder basis, then the set $\NA(X, \mathbb{K})$ is lineable.
-We prove the following result, which is an analogue of the just mentioned result for group-invariant functionals provided that the Schauder basis is $1$-symmetric (to guarantee that the natural group action arising from permutations is a group of isometries).
+In a related direction, \cite[Theorem 3.1]{AAAG2007} shows that if a Banach space $X$ has a monotone Schauder basis, then $\NA(X,\mathbb{K})$ is lineable.
+We establish Theorem \ref{prop:schauder} below, which provides a group-invariant analogue of this result.